pegeler/REDCapRITS/README.md

 ### SAS

-1. Download the data, SAS code to load the data, and the data dictionary from REDCap
+1. Download the data, SAS code to load the data, and the data dictionary from REDCap.
-1. Run the SAS code provided by REDCap to import the data BUT COMMENT THIS LINE:
+1. Run the SAS code provided by REDCap to import the data.
-    ```format redcap_repeat_instrument redcap_repeat_instrument_.;```
 1. Run the RECapRITS macro definitions in the source editor or using `%include`.
 1. Run the macro call `%REDCAP_READ_DATA_DICT()` to load the data dictionary into your SAS session, pointing to the file location of your REDCap data dictionary.
 1. Run the macro call `%REDCAP_SPLIT()`.
 You will have an output dataset for